kishanpatel789/kp_data_dev_site/content/posts/007_AccioDatabase.md

 d67ddb5d-192b-4d75-8f18-c55a1b5ce442  ronald-weasley    Ronald Bilius Weasley                    1 March 1980, Ottery St Catchpole, Devon, England, Great Britain                                                                                                         Male    Human    5'9'    152 lbs                                   Red                          Blue          Pale        Pure-blood    Married         English                Aragog                            Gryffindor  Jack Russell terrier  https://static.wikia.nocookie.net/harrypotter/images/4/44/Ronald_Weasley_DHF1.jpg                https://harrypotter.fandom.com/wiki/Ronald_Weasley
 ```

-## My Turn!
-Download the code from this [Github repo folder](https://github.com/kishanpatel789/kp_data_dev_blog_repos/tree/main/accio_database).
-The README gives detailed setup instructions.

 ---

 Mischief managed.
 You just used magic (programming) to capture data from an API and bottle it away in your private database.
-You're a wizard, Harry.
+Yer a wizard, Harry.

+Want to go deeper as you study for your OWLs?
+Download the [code](https://github.com/kishanpatel789/kp_data_dev_blog_repos/tree/main/accio_database) and check out the README.

-[Send me an owl](https://kpdata.dev) when you need help with your next challenge.
+On that note, [send me an owl](https://kpdata.dev) when you need help with your next magical challenge.